A2Amir/A2Amir/README.md

 ### Experience:

+* PhD Student at Vienna University of Technology
 * Server Administrator at the University of Vienna - [University of Vienna](https://dm.cs.univie.ac.at/team/person/114780/)
 * Research assitant at the University of Applied Science FH kufstein - [FH-kufstein](https://www.fh-kufstein.ac.at)
 * Information Technology Teacher at the Javan Rayaneh institut